top of page

 16. Legendary Number 7s

 Who were some of the iconic players who wore the Number 7 jersey at Manchester United?
 The Number 7 jersey at Manchester United is iconic, having been worn by legends like George Best, Bryan Robson, Eric Cantona, David Beckham, and Cristiano Ronaldo.
-Each of these players left an indelible mark on the club's history.
+All these players made history at the club.

 17. Sir Matt Busby's Statue